AntonioPeinado/git-course/02-creating-a-repository.md

 ## Starting from a project

-First thing we have to do is creating an empty git repository and then openning the folder that contains our project inside a terminal:
+First thing we have to do is creating an empty git repository and then opening the folder that contains our project inside a terminal:

 ```bash
 cd path/to/my/awesome/project